Da Vinci Toy Models

 It required careful planning to ensure it fit naturally into its surroundings without disrupting existing waterways.

-The Leonardo da Vinci canal lock demonstrates this through smooth transitions and materials that blend with the natural surroundings.
+The Leonardo da Vinci canal lock exemplifies this through its smooth transitions and materials that blend seamlessly with the natural surroundings.

 This design approach preserved the environment and enhanced the area’s aesthetic value, showcasing Leonardo’s holistic view of engineering and nature.